Munich-Quantum-Software-Stack/QIR-to-Qiskit-Translator/docs/index.md

-# Welcome to MQSS Qiskit_QIR Documentation
+# Welcome to MQSS QIR_Qiskit Documentation

-Qiskit_QIR is a software tools that translates `QIR` modules to the Qiskit Quantum Circuits.
+QIR_Qiskit is a software tools that translates `QIR` modules to the Qiskit Quantum Circuits.
 In this way, the state-of-the-art Qiskit features can be used.

 ## Getting Started

-To get started with the MQSS Qiskit_QIR, please refer to the [Getting Started](user_guide/getting_started.md) guide.
+To get started with the MQSS QIR_Qiskit, please refer to the [Getting Started](user_guide/getting_started.md) guide.

 ## Development Guide